 Arithmetic Reasoning is a fancy word for “math questions.”
 The math requirements on police written exam are usually minimal and frequently presented as word problems.

 Law enforcement agencies place high priority on ones’ ability to write clearly due to their demand for accurate and clearly written police reports.
-The most common elements the applicant will find on police written tests include:
+The most common elements of the writing abilities tests found on police written tests include:

 Preparation for these questions is very important, as most of us have forgotten much of what we learned about proper grammar and how to write.
 Be sure to find a prep course that provides plenty of help on this subject.

-There are two broad categories of reading comprehension questions.
+There are two categories of reading comprehension questions.